lap00zza/9anime-Companion/README.md

 > It looks like 9anime somehow blocked 9anime Companion.
 If you are getting the disable adblock message, please
 > [check this thread](https://github.com/lap00zza/9anime-Companion/issues/97).
-I am working on a fix, but it might
-> take a while.
+Please check the thread for discussions.

 <hr>